iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 * Note that compounds are nodes.

 `cy.expandCollapse(options)`
-To initialize/set options whenever you want.
+To initialize the extension with given options.

 `var api = cy.expandCollapse('get')`
 To get the extension instance after initialization.